SPORT AT OTUMOETAI PRIMARY

 Volleyball

 KiwiVolley is a modified version of Volleyball to make it easier for primary aged children.
 This game is played on a badminton court, with a 1.8m net.
 Teams have four players on the court at a time, but we recommend teams of six players, with players rotating on and off the court.
+The ball used is specially designed for young volleyballers, it is softer and lighter so easy for young players to manage.

-Years 3 & 4’s
+Years three & four

 The service is made by the team who won the previous point.
 The server must be more than one metre from the net.

-Years 5 & 6’s
+Years five & six

 Location:

-QEYC (Queen Elizabeth Youth Centre), Eleventh Avenue
+QEYC (Queen Elizabeth Youth Centre), Eleventh Avenue.

 League dates: